mpodlasin/mpodlasin-website/src/pages/articles/iterables-and-iterators.md

 You cannot plug a bare iterator into the `for ... of` loop. `for ... of` accepts only an iterable - that is an object with a `[Symbol.iterator]()` method.

-However, iterator being its own iterator (and hence an iterable) mitigates that problem.
-Since native JavaScript iterators *do* have `[Symbol.iterator]()` methods on them, you can pass them to `for ... of` loops without thinking twice.
+However, an iterator being its own iterator (and hence an iterable) mitigates that problem.
+Since native JavaScript iterators *do* have `[Symbol.iterator]()` methods on them, you can pass them to `for ... of` loops directly without thinking twice.

 So because of that feature, both: